diegobust4545/SuperSearch_Python/README.md

-# SuperSearch_Python
+# SuperSearch
-Python web app to further practice writing Postgresql files
+A web app written in Python to exercise my skills using Postgresql